 We’ve selected a few of the best VPNs below that offer just the right mixture of powerful features and easy to use software.
 Any one of them is perfect for keeping your online activities safe and sound.
 Sign up for a VPN first, then come back and follow our tips to make these VPNs undetectable.

 ExpressVPN has earned its reputation for being one of the fastest VPNs around.
-The company runs a network of hundreds of servers spread across 94 different countries, plenty of options to ensure you always have a great connection no matter where you’re located.
+The company runs a network of 3,000+ servers spread across 94 different countries, plenty of options to ensure you always have a great connection no matter where you’re located.
 ExpressVPN backs this up with smart software that includes a built-in speed test for optimal results.
 If video streaming is your priority, ExpressVPN gets the job done.

 On the privacy side of things, ExpressVPN uses 256-bit AES encryption on all data along with a zero-logging policy on traffic, DNS requests, and IP addresses.
 Its software comes with DNS leak protection and automatic kill switch features to keep your identity secure, as well.